sibears/writeups/RuctfOlymp2018/rev300/README.md

 # Carolus Magnus (rev300)

-In this task we are given simple nolibc binary written on pure asm.
+In this task we are given simple nolibc binary written in pure asm.
-First of all, once you opened the binary in your favorite disassembler you can spot that the binary have a lot of encrypted functions, and it's decrypt them on runtime due flag checking.
-Well im lazy to write a lot of code so i decided just to run the binary under gdb wait until the binary is decrypt itself and then dump the encrypted memory:
+First of all, once you opened the binary in your favorite disassembler you can spot that the binary has a lot of encrypted functions, and it's decrypt them on runtime due to flag checking.
+Well, I'm lazy to write a lot of code so I decided just to run the binary under gdb wait until the binary is decrypting itself and then dump the encrypted memory:
 ```
 b *0x8048136
 r